Navigating business internet providers: how to make the smartest choice

 What speed do you need?

 In today’s business landscape, having abundant internet is non-negotiable.
-You shouldn’t have to think about speed and capacity, as they are fundamental to everyday business—whether you’re a large corporation or small business.
+You shouldn’t have to think about speed and capacity, as they are fundamental to everyday business—whether you’re a large corporation or are looking for internet for small businesses.

 Bandwidth (or lack thereof) can be the difference between making a landmark deal or dropping a business-critical call.